Mixed-use high-rise tower

 Rainier Square Tower is a new 58-storey, mixed-use, high-rise tower being developed by Wright Runstad & Company, on Union Street between 4th and 5th Avenues in downtown Seattle, Washington, US.

-Being developed at an estimated cost of $570m, the high-rise tower has been designed by NBBJ.
-The 850ft-tall structure will become the second tallest skyscraper in Seattle, upon its completion in 2020.
+Being built with an estimated cost of $570m, the high-rise tower has been designed by NBBJ.
+The 850ft-tall structure will become the second tallest skyscraper in Seattle, upon its completion in August 2020.